Death and Personal Representatives: Introduction to taxation consequences: Personal representatives and taxation

 - knowing whether HMRC Trusts & Estates IHT accepted a deed of disclaimer or variation as valid and how they treated any late election relating thereto in order to decide on the Capital Gains Tax consequences of any such deed, see CG31522 and CG31669.

 The personal representatives are responsible for settling any Income Tax liability on untaxed income arising to the estate in the administration period.
-Similarly, if the personal representatives sell any chargeable assets in this period, otherwise than as bare trustees, they must settle any liability to Capital Gains Tax.
+Similarly, if the personal representatives sell any chargeable assets in this period, otherwise than as bare trustees, see CG34300, they must settle any liability to Capital Gains Tax.
 Until this is done the period of administration will continue.